-XRS II Ltd recognized income of N4.1 billion (\$10.7 million) which arose from the agreement in 2020 (2019: N4 billion, \$11.1 million) and received payments amounting to N3.8 billion (\$9.2 million) during the year.
-In addition, the outstanding loan amount from XRS II to the Company was N3.8 billion (2019: N3.3 billion).
-The net receivables in the books of the Company at year-end was N3.1 billion (\$7.5 million) (2019: N2.7 billion; \$8.1 million) and this amount was fully impaired.
-The income, impairment and loan have been eliminated on consolidation
+XRS II Ltd recognized income of N4.5 billion (\$10.97 million) which arose from the agreement in 2021 (2020: N4.1 billion/\$10.7 million) and received payments amounting to N4 billion (\$9.8 million) during the year.
+In addition, the outstanding loan amount from XRS II to the Company was N3.9 billion (2020: N3.8 billion).
+The net receivables in the books of the Company at year-end was N3.2 billion/\$7.3 million (2020: N3.1 billion/\$7.5 million) and this amount was fully impaired.
+The income, impairment and loan have been eliminated on consolidation.

-(vii) Debt Assumption deed dated November 1, 2016 between Oando PLC (the Borrower) and Oando Wings Development Limited (the Lessor), Oando PLC has leased certain premises (the entire Eastern tower of the Wings Complex comprising 13,597 sqm of lettable office space at \$61.50/sqm (2018: \$82.71/sqm) and 345 parking bays at \$150/bay (2018: \$217.65/bay) located on 17a Ozumba Mbadiwe Avenue, Victoria Island, Lagos State, Nigeria) from Oando Wings Development Limited under the terms of a lease agreement dated 20 August 2012, as amended.
+(vii) Debt Assumption deed dated November 1, 2016 between Oando PLC (the Borrower) and Oando Wings Development Limited (the Lessor), Oando PLC has leased certain premises (the entire Eastern tower of the Wings Complex comprising 13,597 sqm of lettable office space at \$61,50/sqm (2018: \$82.71/sqm) and 345 parking bays at \$150/bay (2018: \$217.65/bay) located on 17a Ozumba Mbadiwe Avenue, Victoria Island, Lagos State, Nigeria) from Oando Wings Development Limited under the terms of a lease agreement dated 20 August 2012, as amended.
 In order to meet rental payment obligations to the landlord, Oando PLC entered into a Rental Funding Facilities Agreement (comprising of US\$10.725 Facility A and US\$9.775 Facilities B) with RMB Westport Wings Limited and SB Wings Development Limited (the "Lenders").
 The loans under each Facility shall not bear any interest.
 However, the agreement provides that, on each Facility A Profit Share Date, the Lenders shall subscribe for, and the Lessor shall issue, that number of ordinary shares in the share capital of the Lessor to the Lenders (in their Pro Rata Share of Facility A) as required to give effect to the reduced shareholding percentage of the Borrower in the Lessor for the relevant Facility A and B Profit Share Period as contained in the Agreement.
-Oando PLC had drawn down the full loan amount of N8.2 billion (US\$20.02 million) under the Rental Funding Facilities Agreement and has not made any repayment as of the reporting date.
+Oando PLC had drawn down the full loan amount of N8.2 billion (US\$2.0.02 million) under the Rental Funding Facilities Agreement.